gavrilova21/Text-summary/README.md

 # Text-summary
-A program for automatic text summarization
+A program for automatic text summarization using Wikipedia dump and Word2vec.